 Because fairy lights are a big ol' tangled mess of electrical wiring, they generate a sizeable electromagnetic field (I am actively resisting the urge to make another easy X-Men reference right now), and those electrically charged particles can easily interfere with your Wi-Fi network's radio waves.
 So you may need to switch those Chrissy lights off for a bit, at least until your Wi-Fi's heart has grown three sizes bigger.
 It's like, hurry up and learn the true meaning of the season, Wi-Fi.

 Like most of us, sometimes your W-iFi is feeling self-conscious, and a mere glance in the mirror can make it feel like its got a big dumb face and send it into a retreat.
 Nah, just kidding.
 It's 'cause underneath all that shiny reflective glass your typical mirror is hiding a thick layer of metal.
 Not unlike a sturdy wall, that layer of metal can also easily block your signal.
 Though it's far more likely that your Wi-Fi is avoiding the mirror because IT'S A VAMPIRE AND IT DOESN'T WANT YOU TO FIND OUT.

 5. FISH TANKS

 Wi-Fi networks use radio waves, and water absorbs radio waves quicker than my big dumb face absorbs cheese.
 Ergo, it's not the fish themselves that are the problem, but the body of water.
 So that's bad news for all your survivalists who are hoarding water in your living rooms in preparation for a big E.M.P. attack.

 6. E.M.P ATTACKS

-Ultimately, your shoddy WiFi may simply be because you're not on the best plan for your area.
-But you can click through and source your other options, free of charge.
+Ultimately, your shoddy Wi-Fi may simply be because you're not on the best plan for your area.
+But you can click through here to compare home Wi-Fi broadband plans, free of charge.